 When some of your team is in the office, it’s natural for quick decisions or important updates to happen in a hallway conversation.
 The problem is, these impromptu chats leave your remote employees completely out of the loop.
 To prevent this, create a "default to public" rule for all work-related conversations.
 Instead of a private message, post it in the relevant public channel.
 This practice ensures that information is shared transparently and accessibly.
 It also creates a searchable record that benefits everyone.
 Encourage your team to listen closely, repeat what they hear to confirm understanding, and ask clarifying questions, especially in text-based conversations where tone can be misinterpreted.

-Create a Connected Team Culture
+Build a Team Culture That Transcends Location

 A strong team culture is the glue that holds a hybrid team together.
 When people aren't sharing the same physical space every day, you can't rely on office perks or random hallway chats to build a sense of community.
 Instead, culture becomes about intentionally creating connection, trust, and a shared sense of purpose.
 It’s the collective personality of your team—the way people communicate, collaborate, and support one another, regardless of their location.